Page Type: | Mountain/Rock |

 As there are so many rumors about Muztagh Ata being the easiest 7000 m peak, I find it appropriate to have a special section about this.

-The Normal Route and Kalaxong Ridge are not technical routes and can both be called high altitude walking routes.
-The peak's access is also on the very easy side and the weather is usually quite good comparing with many other mountains of the same elevation.
+The Normal Route and Kalaxong Ridge are not technical routes and can both be called high-altitude walking routes.
+The peak's access is also on the easy side and the weather is usually quite good compared with many other mountains of the same elevation.

 That's the good news, but here are some things to consider before heading there bagging an "easy peak":

-All the above mentioned points applies to any mountain of Muztagh Ata's elevation, but take all this into consideration before regarding it as a walk-over or easy peak.
+All the above-mentioned points apply to any mountain of Muztagh Ata's elevation, but consider all this before regarding it as a walk-over or easy peak.

 Muztagh Ata's normal route has a reputation of being free from crevasses.
 This is not true, even if the risk of falling into one is quite small.
-After leaving C1 walking towards the icefall, there are small crevasses on the main route.
-In the actual icefall there are some big ones, which can be potentially dangerous.
-They are usually well marked, but early in the season and after a fresh snow fall, be very careful.
+After leaving C1 and walking towards the icefall, there are small crevasses on the main route.
+In the actual icefall, there are some big ones, which can be potentially dangerous.
+They are usually well marked, but early in the season and after a fresh snowfall, be very careful.

 The last steep hill up to C2 is probably the most dangerous part.
-There are some hidden underneath the snow and the "lines" of the crevasses doesn't follow a consistent pattern.
+There are some hidden underneath the snow and the "lines" of the crevasses don't follow a consistent pattern.

 Be careful and don't hesitate to rope up, even if most people tell you there are no crevasses.